chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 Note that, while the *R* scripts source the intermediate results from the GSA methods implemented in *R* internally, the results for the web-based applications *GSEA*, *GSEAPreranked*, and *DAVID* were transferred from the corresponding screenshots **by hand** since the optimisation processes could not be run in *R*.

 ## Rerun the full experiment (folder *R*)
 Note that this takes several days or weeks, depending on the available resources.
-The following *R* scripts are stored in folder
+The following *R* scripts are stored in the folder *R*.

 #### Preparation of the gene expression data for the optimisations (folder `R/Prepare_data_and_permutations`)
 This is the first script to run when reproducing the results.